|(a) The purpose of the Professional Geoscientist's

 the same name on the license certificate issued by the TBPG.

-that contain geoscience services performed by or under his/her direct
+that contain geoscience services performed by or under the Professional

 (d) It shall be misconduct to knowingly sign or seal

 any geoscience document if its use or implementation may endanger